jasonacox/tinytuya/README.md

 ## Tuya Device Preparation

-Pulling data from Tuya devices on your network requires that you know the Device *IP*, *ID*, *VERSION* and *KEY* (for 3.3 devices).
+Pulling data from Tuya devices on your network requires that you know the Device *IP*, *ID*, *VERSION* and *LOCAL_KEY* (for 3.3 devices).
 The `tinytuya` module has a built in network scanner that can be used to find Tuya Devices on your local network (provides *IP*, *ID* and *VERSION*).
-Starting with v1.1.0, `tinytuya` also has a built in setup Wizard that will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices (provides *Name*, *ID** and *LOCAL_KEY*).
+Starting with v1.1.0, `tinytuya` also has a built in setup Wizard that will poll the Tuya IoT Cloud Platform and print a JSON list of all your registered devices (provides *Name*, *ID* and *LOCAL_KEY*).
 The following steps will help you determine the settings for your Tuya devices:

 ### Get the Tuya Device LOCAL_KEY

 1. Download the "Smart Life" - Smart Living app for iPhone or Android.
 Pair with your smart plug (this is important as you cannot monitor a plug that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
     * https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en
-2. For *IP*, *ID* and *VERSION*: Run the tinytuya scan to get a list of Tuya devices on your network along with their device *IP*, *ID* and *VERSION* number (3.1 or 3.3)
+2. Get device *IP*, *ID* and *VERSION*: Run the tinytuya scan to get a list of Tuya devices on your network along with their device *IP*, *ID* and *VERSION* number (3.1 or 3.3)
     ```bash
     python3 -m tinytuya
     ```
-3. Device *LOCAL_KEY*: Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *LOCAL_KEY* to read the status.
+3. Get device *LOCAL_KEY*: Devices running the latest protocol version 3.3 (e.g. Firmware 1.0.5 or above) will require a device *LOCAL_KEY* to read the status.
 Both 3.1 and 3.3 devices will require a device *LOCAL_KEY* to control the device.
 Follow these instructions to get the *LOCAL_KEY*:

   * **From iot.tuya.com**
     * Create a Tuya Developer account on [iot.tuya.com](https://iot.tuya.com/) and log in.